 Whilst reporting is not exactly a step which you must perform in order to convert leads into clients, without it you will be lost.
 The beauty of marketing your business online is that you will have access to a wealth of data to tell you how you are doing.
 Jump in, understand the data and start to work out what your funnel is telling you.

 - Not enough visitors to your website - Do you have a traffic problem?

 - Low levels of leads coming through the website?
 Do you have a conversion problem?
 This could be down to a number of reasons - the proposition itself, how you have build the funnel, headlines, or perhaps even the colour of your landing page buttons!
 To find out you will need to test absolutely everything and work out what resonates with your audience so that you have the best possible chance of converting visitors into leads.

-Online marketing isn’t easy, however, if you take a structured approach to it and build something which your audience needs in order to solve their pains and challenges you should be well on your way to success.
+Online marketing isn’t easy, however, if you take a structured and strategic approach to it and build something which your audience needs in order to solve their pains and challenges you should be well on your way to success.

 - Don’t ignore the strategy phase